Eppo-exp/eppo-docs/docs/feature-flagging/randomization-sdk.md

 Each SDK client exposes a variation assignment function.
 This function takes 2 inputs:

 - `experimentKey` - this is the value from the “Feature Flag” input on the Experiment “Setup” tab as seen in the below screenshots
-- `subject` - the user or entity that is being experimented on, typically represented by a uuid.
+- `subjectKey` - the entity ID that is being experimented on, typically represented by a uuid.

 ![Screen Shot 2022-05-04 at 4.51.42 PM.png](../../static/img/connecting-data/experiment-key.png)